CCALI/a2jdat/README.md

 npm run build:server
 ```

 if you encounter an error in this step it can often be resolved by deleting node_modules in DAT and DAT\\js and repeating the step.
+If that does not work, re-clone into a brand new directory and run the commands in that directory.

 9.)
 Configure DAT
 Since the A2J software can run on many platforms, there is a small amount of platform specific configuration that is necessary.
 Navigate to the root of the DAT in your websites folder.
 Open config.json